Lucas-C/undying-dusk/README.md

 You play a woman who recently found shelter in an eerie monastery.

 It features:
-- 200 000 PDF pages
+- ~ 200 000 PDF pages
-- a retrogaming aesthetic: 160x120 pixels resolution and a 16 colors palette
+- retro aesthetics: 160x120 resolution & a 16 colors palette
-- a grid-based world with 50 different tiles and 10 maps to explore
+- a grid-based world with 50+ distinct tiles & 10 maps to explore
 - more than 30 treasure items, weapons & spells to pick up in order to face 15 enemy monsters
 - 20 music tracks
 - thousands of "Game Over" pages, and a single path to victory